Improving energy estimation of a Fermionic Hamiltonian with SQD

 No output produced

-Step 4: Post-process, return result in classical format
+Step 4: Post-process and return result to desired classical format

 SQD relies significantly on post-processing the bitstrings collected from the quantum computer.
 To prepare for post-processing, we will convert the counts dictionary to a bit array, which is an matrix of zeros and ones, where is the number of shots and is the number of qubits.